Ensure crontab contains created Cron Jobs

 A cron job should be created i.e `touch /tmp/abc.txt` and it should be seen that does that file exist.
 After that, it should be checked that the changes of cron job are currently reflected in /etc/crontab i.e how the cron jobs are supposed to run weekly, monthly etc

-#5 Updated by Claas Lisowski almost 2 years ago
+#5 Updated by Claas Lisowski over 2 years ago

 I updated from 11.1-U6.3 to U7 and was unable to enable/disable any existing crontab via ui (haven't tried API).